CardinalSys/CardinalSys/README.md

-Hi, I'm @KuhakuGDev and I'm a C# program developer on WinForm and Console, and a game developer on Unity and Unreal Engine.
-I created the Rainbow Six Siege Tracker with reverse engineering for TinoRed on Cuba (its a intranet).
-I have on my github repositories some of my games prototypes in Unity (I can't upload the Unreal Engine prototypes cause they size are bigger than my wallet, I love you Etecsa).
+Game developer in Unity and Unreal Engine.
+Sometimes I make mods and programs in C# and C++

-Also I have knows of programming on Ren'py, C++, Python and fronted development.
+Also I know something of programming in Python and some reverse engineering stuff.

-P.d: I speak: english, spanish and italian.
+P.D: I speak: english, spanish and italian.

 <!---